FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

 They can be added as exit functions, which execute once after all steps have completed when ``CUDASimulation::simulate()`` is called.

+If multiple exit functions are added to a model, they will be executed in the order that they were added to the model.

 .. tabs::

   .. code-tab:: cuda CUDA C++